mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

   the hardware device knows that the computer has lied / provided a false unmasking, but there is no legitimate reason for the computer to fail to do this, because regardless of whether this is our own input or a signed input from a counterparty, we can expect to have the unmasked amount or there is no way we can possibly spend it.
-* Now having the amount in hand, the next step is to check the `has_input_rules` flag from `TxInSummary`.
-We know that this flag is accurate because the consensus enclave checks the `TxSummary` and can see which inputs actually have rules.
+* Now having the amount in hand, the next step is to check if `input_rules_digest` is nonempty in `TxInSummary`.
+We know that this is nonempty exactly when there are rules, because the consensus enclave checks the `TxSummary` and can see which inputs actually have rules, and generates a digest of those rules exactly when they are present.
-  If there are no rules, then we know that we must be signing for this transaction.
+  If there are no rules, then we know that we must be signing for this input.
 If there are rules then we attribute the input to an anonymous swap counterparty.

 #### Assumptions around `InputRules`